benkev/vgos/README.md

 each band-pol with respect to other band-pols.

 The plots with with the correlation median below its threshold are marked as "Rejected".

 Arguments:
-  -t <threshold>              for multiple correlation coefficient, 0. to 1.
   -m <threshold>              for correlation median, -1 to 1.
-  -s <a station letter>, like E, G, H ... (or in lower case, e, g, h ...);
+  -s <a station letter(s)>, like E, G, H, IEV (or in lower case, e, g, h, iev);
   -d <pcc_datfiles directory>       like /data/geodesy/3686/pcc_datfiles
-  -o <output directory name>        where .png graphs and .txt logs are saved -x                          plot cross-correlation matrix -p                          show plot in X-window
+  -o <output directory name>        where .png graphs and .txt logs are saved -x                          plot x-correlation matrix -p                          show plot in X-window
   -a                          Make .png plots and .txt files for all available
-                              data under directory in -d (like -d /data/geodesy) If one or more stations are given in -s, like -s E or -s VIGH, only data for those stations are plotted and saved in -o directory.
+                              data under directory in -d (like -d /data/geodesy) If more stations are given in -s, like -s EY or -s VIGH, only data for those stations are plotted and saved in -o directory.
                               If -a is present, -p is ignored (for too many windows would be open).
-  -h                          print this text'''
+  -h                          print this text.

+Examples:

+(1) Select good band-pols in experiment 3658 from station E. Save the band-pol plot in directory pltE.
+Save the correlation matrix plot (-x).
+Show both plots on the screen (-p).
+The process of successive selection of good band-pols is logged in text file bandpol_E_3658_VT8204.txt.
+The plots are saved as bandpol_E_3658_VT8204.png and xcorrmx_E_3658_VT8204.png:

+%run select_bandpols.py -s E -d /data/geodesy/3658/pcc_datfiles_jb/ -o pltE \
+                          -p -x

+(2) Select good band-pols in all (-a) the experimental data from station V located under directory /data/geodesy/.
+Save the band-pol plots in directory pltV.
+Save the correlation matrix plots (-x).
+The key -p (show plots on the screen) is ignored when -a is used.
+The processes of successive selection of good band-pols are logged in text file bandpol_V_<exp.code>_<exp.name>.txt.
+The plots are saved as bandpol_E_<exp.code>_<exp.name>.png and xcorrmx_E_<exp.code>_<exp.name>.png.
+The diagnostic messages are logged in diagnostics_st_E.txt:

+%run select_bandpols.py -s V -d /data/geodesy/ -o pltV -p -x -a

+(3) Select good band-pols in all (-a) the experimental data from stations I and Y. Save the band-pol plots in directory pltV.
+Save the correlation matrix plots (-x).
+The processes of successive selection of good band-pols are logged in text file bandpol_<station>_<exp.code>_<exp.name>.txt.
+The plots are saved as bandpol_<station>_<exp.code>_<exp.name>.png and xcorrmx_<station>_<exp.code>_<exp.name>.png:
+The diagnostic messages are logged in diagnostics_st_IY.txt:

+%run select_bandpols.py -s IY -d /data/geodesy/ -o pltIY -x -a
+'''

 ===============================================================================